Pathways to Life Specialty School

 A Unique Setting

 Pathways to Life is located at 2801 S. Kiwanis Avenue, Suite 100 in Sioux Falls.
 (This building was originally the Central Plains Clinic building.)
 The location is separate from children’s and adult services to reinforce the sense of learning and moving into adulthood.
-It has regular and accessible kitchen and laundry areas, indoor and outdoor garden areas, and a simulated bedroom setting.
+It has regular and accessible kitchen and laundry areas, indoor garden areas, and a simulated bedroom setting.
 Students plan, shop for, and cook meals.
 They practice using public transportation.
 They assist with the building’s landscaping—trimming bushes, planting, and weeding—all skills for work, volunteering, or home care.

 Guidelines Set by Departments of Education & Labor